 Maintaining PPE: Clean, Check, Replace

 Farm PPE should be cleaned regularly according to manufacturer guidelines.
-This is especially important for masks, gloves and coveralls that come into contact with hazardous substances.
-Visual checks should be done before each use, looking for signs of wear, cracks, tears or faulty fastenings.
+This is especially important for gloves, masks and coveralls exposed to chemicals or animal waste.
+Visual checks should be done before each use, looking for cracks, tears or loose fittings.

 Items should be replaced as soon as they show signs of damage or deterioration.
 Even if gear looks intact, PPE such as respirators and boots have a limited lifespan and should be replaced according to the manufacturer's schedule.
 All PPE must be stored in a dry, clean, and well-ventilated space, away from direct sunlight and chemicals.